 \section{Discussion and Conclusion}

-\textbf{Summary of Findings}: In this paper, we studied the feasibility of using LLMs to translate machine-learned lexical cues into higher-level, human-understandable language phenomena in deception detection.
-We introduced a conjecture-then-validate pipeline: an LLM first \emph{conjectures} the underlying phenomena associated with predictive words, and these phenomena are then \emph{validated} algorithmically by testing whether they meaningfully reflect patterns in the data.
-Our experimental results show that these conjectured phenomena have predictive power for distinguishing genuine and deceptive reviews (RQ1), are generalizable to new, unseen data in the same domain (RQ2), and are most accurate when derived from predictive words rather than prior knowledge or in-context learning samples (RQ3).
-Together, these findings indicate that LLMs can reliably translate nuanced lexical cues into human-understandable language phenomena in deception detection---a capability that may extend to other text classification tasks where predictive words may appear unintuitive and represent underlying linguistic patterns.
+\textbf{Summary of findings}: In this work, we study the feasibility of using LLMs to translate machine-learned lexical cues into higher-level, human-understandable language phenomena in deception detection.
+We introduce a conjecture-then-validate pipeline: an LLM first \emph{conjectures} the underlying phenomena associated with predictive words, and these phenomena are then \emph{validated} algorithmically by testing whether they reflect patterns in the data.

-\textbf{Human Evaluation}: In a separate work, we conducted a crowd-sourced user study to evaluate the effect of using LLM-conjectured language phenomena to explain classifier-learned predictive words when training humans to detect deceptive hotel reviews~\cite{qu2025understanding}.
-The study found that participants who saw the conjectured phenomena became \emph{significantly better} at detecting deception without algorithmic assistance than participants who saw the predictive words only.
-This is empirical evidence that the LLM-conjectured phenomena are easier for humans to assimilate than the predictive words.
+Our algorithmic results show that these conjectured phenomena have predictive power for distinguishing genuine and deceptive reviews (RQ1), generalize to new, unseen data in the same domain (RQ2), and are most effective when derived from predictive words rather than prior knowledge or in-context learning (RQ3).
+Together, these findings suggest that LLMs can translate nuanced lexical cues into human-interpretable language phenomena in deception detection---a capability that may extend to other text classification tasks where predictive features are unintuitive but reflect underlying linguistic patterns.

-\textbf{Limitations and Future Work:} While algorithmic evaluation results verified that the LLM-conjectured phenomena are largely non-hallucinated and generalizable, two main limitations remain.
-First, the conjecturing step currently relies on a single-pass prompt.
-An iterative prompting process may lead to more detailed phenomena.
-Second, our validation was limited to algorithmic measures (and crowd workers in~\cite{qu2025understanding}).
-Future work could incorporate expert evaluations to assess the quality of LLM-conjectured phenomena.
+Our human evaluation complements these findings by showing how such phenomena affect user reasoning.
+When only predictive words were shown, participants attempted to infer their meanings but often formed speculative or inconsistent interpretations.
+In contrast, when language phenomena were provided, participants shifted from reasoning about isolated words to reasoning about higher-level patterns.
+Importantly, participants did not passively accept these explanations.
+Instead, they compared them with their own heuristics and selectively accepted or rejected them.
+As a result, the conjectured phenomena did not lead to blind trust, but supported calibrated trust.